-Note, however, that the function Conv.rewr_conv only rewrites the outer-most level of the cterm.
-If the given cterm does not match exactly the left-hand side of the theorem, then Conv.rewr_conv fails by raising the exception CTERM.
+Note, however, that the function rewr_conv only rewrites the outer-most level of the cterm.
+If the given cterm does not match exactly the left-hand side of the theorem, then rewr_conv fails, raising the exception CTERM.

 This very primitive way of rewriting can be made more powerful by combining several conversions into one.
 For this you can use conversion combinators.
 The simplest conversion combinator is then_conv, which applies one conversion after another.
-For example val conv1 = Thm.beta_conversion false val conv2 = Conv.rewr_conv @{thm true_conj1} val ctrm = Thm.capply @{cterm "\lambdax. x \land False"} @{cterm "True"} where we first beta-reduce the term and then rewrite according to true_conj1.
-(Recall the problem with the pretty-printer normalising all terms.)
+For example val conv1 = Thm.beta_conversion false val conv2 = Conv.rewr_conv @{thm true_conj1} val ctrm = Thm.capply @{cterm "\lambda x. x \land False"} @{cterm "True"} in